Burger Bites

 Preparation

-First put 24 Nilla Wafers “round side” down, on a cookie sheet.
-Then top them with a peppermint patty.
+Place 24 Nilla Wafers “round side” down, on a cookie sheet then top them with a peppermint patty.
 Preheat oven to 350 degrees.
 Set aside 24 more Nilla Wafers to act as the top of the “bun.”

-Put your coconut in a bowl with a sealed lid, or a ziplock bag works fine too.
-Add the food coloring and couple of drops of water while you’re at it.
-Seal the container and shake til you get a nice “tinting” of green - looks like lettuce, get it?
+Place coconut in a bowl with a sealed lid or a ziplock bag.
+Add the food coloring and couple of drops of water.
+Seal the container and shake until the coconut is tinted green and looks like lettuce.

-Now put your topped Nilla Wafer/open faced patties in the oven for only about 1-1/2 minutes, check them to see that they are glossy and not totally melted - just “melty.”
+Put the topped Nilla Wafer/open faced patties in the oven for only about 1-1/2 minutes, check them to see that they are glossy and not melted.

 Take them out of the oven and IMMEDIATELY top with tinted coconut.

-Now here’s where the burger really takes shape.
-Get a small bowl of water and brush a few drops of water on the top of the bun.
-(Or use clean fingers.)
-Then sprinkle with sesame seeds.
-Now these things REALLY LOOK like burgers.
+Brush a few drops of water on the top of the bun (or use clean fingers) then sprinkle with sesame seeds.

 Recipe from my friend and fellow blogger, Jenn.